relishinc/dill-pixel/MIGRATION_GUIDE.md

 ## New name

-Still TBD
+Dill Pixel

 ## Hosting on GitHub

 We are moving to GitHub for hosting the framework.
 This will allow us to open source the framework and allow for easier contribution.

 ## Open sourcing the framework

 We are discussing an open source license and looking to move to open source so we might be able to accept contributions from the community and easier onboarding to the framework.

 ## New website / docs site / code examples